ventus-ag/documentation/content/products/security/cli-users.md

 For the next work with CLI User you need:
 - to place RC File of the created CLI User to your Virtual Machine:
 `vi openrc`
-Сheck that there were indicated the correct OS_USERNAME and  OS_PROJECT_ID and press *Esc:wq*, then *Enter* to save the changes:
+Check, that there were indicated the correct OS_USERNAME and  OS_PROJECT_ID and press *Esc:wq*, then *Enter* to save the changes:
 ```
 #!/usr/bin/env bash
 	export OS_AUTH_URL=https://upper-austria.ventuscloud.eu:443/v3